iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 ### Scaling
 - Convert **numeric** feature values from their `natural` **range** ( e.g. 100 to 900 ) into a `standard` or `normal` **range**.
-- A feature set with only one feature do not need scaling.
+- A dataset with only one feature do not need scaling.
 - Scaling is beneficial only if the feature set consists of **multiple** features with different range.

 ### Data Standardization ( Z Score Normalization )